-Mitigation Generally, The reduction of something harmful or the reduction of the severity, Mitigation seriousness, or painfulness of its harmful effects.
-In the climate context, mitigation refers to efforts to avoid and reduce the emission of GHG National Academy of National Academy of Sciences A United States nonprofit, non-governmental organization charged with providing independent, objective advice to the nation on matters related to science and technology.
-The organization is committed to furthering science in America, and its members are active contributors to the international scientific community National Climate Summary reports detailing the impacts of climate change on the U.S. now and in Assessment the future.
+Term Definition Midcontinent Independent System Operator (MISO) An Independent System Operator (ISO) and Regional Transmission Organizer (RTO) providing open-access transmission service and monitoring of the high-voltage transmission system in the Midwest United States and Canada, including a southern United States region which includes much of Arkansas, Mississippi, and Louisiana Mitigation Generally, the reduction of something harmful or the reduction of the severity, seriousness, or painfulness of its harmful effects.
+In the climate context, mitigation refers to efforts to avoid and reduce the emission of GHG National Academy of Sciences A United States nonprofit, non-governmental organization charged with providing independent, objective advice to the nation on matters related to science and technology.
+The organization is committed to furthering science in America, and its members are active contributors to the international scientific community National Climate Assessment Summary reports detailing the impacts of climate change on the U.S. now and in the future.
 They are updated and released approximately every 5 years, starting in 2000, through the Global Change Research Act of 1990.
-The reports are extensively reviewed by the public and experts, including federal agencies and a panel of the National Academy of Sciences Net Metering A system in which solar panels or other renewable energy generators are J connected to a public-utility power grid and surplus power is transferred onto the grid, allowing customers to offset the cost of power drawn from the utility.
-Through a billing mechanism, consumers who generate some or all of their own electricity are allowed to use that electricity anytime, instead of when it is generated; this is particularly important with renewable energy sources like wind and solar, which are non-dispatchable Office of the Governor Team within the Governor's Office that develops and implements policies, plans, - Coastal Activities and programs relative to the protection and restoration of Louisiana's unique (GOCA) coastal resources and the flood protection of communities in the state, as well as (GUCA) climate and coastal resiliency Peak Electricity Loads A period in which electrical power is expected to be provided for a sustained period · · · · · · · · · · · · · · · · · · · at a significantly higher than average supply level, up to a maximum energy consumption on the grid by the consumer, based on demand Planning Team Consists of staff from the Office of the Governor-Coastal Activities and the Water Institute of the Gulf (TWI) tasked with coordinating the planning process for the development of the Climate Action Plan and its timely completion Portfolio A comprehensive set of strategies and actions towards achieving the GHG reduction targets and other fundamental objectives Power Purchase A contract between two parties, one which generates electricity (producer) and one Agreements (PPA's) which is looking to purchase electricity (consumer), and defines the conditions of - , , the agreement, such as the amount of electricity to be supplied, negotiated prices, accounting, and penalties for non-compliance Property-Assess A type of loan offered by the U.S. Department of Energy for financing energy Clean Energy (PACE) efficiency upgrades, disaster resiliency improvements, water conservation Financing measures, or renewable energy installations and improvements of residential, i inditoling commercial, and industrial property owners Relative Sea Level A combination of the absolute (global) sea level rise, which is the change in the Rise height of the ocean surface above the center of the earth, plus changes (up or down) in land elevation for the relevant coastal area.
-Sea level rise at specific locations may be more or less than the global average due to many local factors such as subsidence, ocean currents, variations in land height, and whether the land is still rebounding from the compressive weight of Ice Age glaciers
+The reports are extensively reviewed by the public and experts, including federal agencies and a panel of the National Academy of Sciences Net Metering A system in which solar panels or other renewable energy generators are connected to a public-utility power grid and surplus power is transferred onto the grid, allowing customers to offset the cost of power drawn from the utility.
+Through a billing mechanism, consumers who generate some or all of their own electricity are allowed to use that electricity anytime, instead of when it is generated; this is particularly important with renewable energy sources like wind and solar, which are non-dispatchable Office of the Team within the Governor's Office that develops and implements policies, plans,

+Office of the Governor - Coastal Activities (GOCA)

+Team within the Governor's Office that develops and implements policies, plans, and programs relative to the protection and restoration of Louisiana's unique coastal resources and the flood protection of communities in the state, as well as climate and coastal resiliency